abatten/abatten.github.io/_tutorials/submitting_jobs_on_ozstar.md

 The second component is where you request resources and it includes all the lines that start with `#SBATCH`.
 Any line in your submission script that begins with `#SBATCH` is understood by Slurm to be a resource request or an additional option related to the job.

-{% include note_card.html type="info" title="Note" text="Notice the # in front.
-This can be easy to forget but is important." %}
+Notice the # in front.
+This can be easy to forget but is important.
+{:.warning}

 In this example script we are requesting: 1 CPU (`#SBATCH --ntasks=1`) and 100 MB of RAM (`#SBATCH --mem=100MB`) for 30 minutes (`#SBATCH --time=00:30:00`).
 Similarly if you wanted request 2 GB of RAM on a single CPU for 12 hours your resource request would look like this: